safarinexus/edgr-odinprojects/README.md

 Intermediate JavaScript Project
 Project: Weather App
 A functioning weather app, built using WeatherAPI's free API, as well as JavaScript Promises.

+13. Odin Battleship
+Intermediate JavaScript Project
+Project: Battleship
+The final project for JavaScript, the game of Battleship.